Dikkekip/dikkekip.github.io/_posts/2024-01-24-pim-for-groups-1.md

 1. **Privileged Identity Management APIs Overview**: [This article](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/pim-apis#iteration-3-current--pim-for-microsoft-entra-roles-groups-in-microsoft-graph-api-and-for-azure-resources-in-arm-api) on Microsoft Learn provides a overview of PIM APIs.
 It is unfortunatly not great and I hope that this article does a better job at getting you started.

-> For those who prefer to run the script without delving into the blog, the full script is available [here](https://github.com/Dikkekip/dikkekip.github.io/blob/main/assets/scripts/Enable-GroupsforPim.ps1).{: .prompt-tip }
+> or those who prefer to run the script without delving into the blog, the full script is available [here](https://github.com/Dikkekip/dikkekip.github.io/blob/main/scripts/2024-01-24-pim-for-groups-1/Enable-GroupsforPim.ps1).
+{: .prompt-tip }

-2. **Why Use PIM for Groups?**: Let's decode the "why" behind the wizardry of PIM for Groups.
+1. **Why Use PIM for Groups?**: Let's decode the "why" behind the wizardry of PIM for Groups.
 Imagine you're the guardian of a mystical realm (your organization's IT environment).
 In this realm, power (access rights) must be bestowed carefully.
 PIM for Groups is like having a magical keyring that gives you control over who holds these powers and for how long.

    - **Just-In-Time Access**: Think of it as a time-locked vault.
 You can grant access to certain resources, but only for a specific duration.
 This way, users have the privileges they need, exactly when they need them, reducing the risk of 'power' lingering in the wrong hands.